FouadRaheb/Watusi-for-WhatsApp/README.md

 ### Sideloading (No Jailbreak)

-1. (Option 1) Download IPA file from here and follow the below instructions ([Sideloading with AltStore](#sideloading-with-altstore)) to sign and install the app from your computer.
+* (Option 1) Download IPA file from here and follow the below [Sideloading with AltStore](#sideloading-with-altstore) instructions to sign and install the app from your computer.
+You can also follow the [Sideloading as a linked device](#sideloading-as-linked-device-push-notifictions--icloud-backup) tutorial to sideload a duplicate and still receive push notifications from original.

-    The following IPA files have `Plugins` folder deleted and includes some fixes to avoid WhatsApp crashing when not signed with proper entitlements and a developer account.
+    <sub>The following IPA files have `Plugins` folder deleted and include some fixes to avoid WhatsApp crashing when not signed with proper entitlements and a developer account.</sub>
     | Application | Bundle | Version | Watusi 3 | Stalky | OnlineNotify |
     | ------------------ |:---------:|:------:|:------:|:------:|:------:|
     | [WhatsApp][original] | net.whatsapp.WhatsApp | 23.15.0 | 1.1.66 | 4.1.22 | 3.4.3 |
     | [WhatsApp Duplicate][duplicate] | com.fouadraheb.watusi | 23.15.0 | 1.1.66 | 4.1.22 | 3.4.3 |
     | [WA Business][business] | net.whatsapp.WhatsAppSMB | 23.14.82 | 1.1.66 | 4.1.22 | 3.4.3 |

-    ```Stalky and OnlineNotify tweaks are disabled by default and can be enabled from inside Watusi Settings.```
+    <sub>```Stalky, OnlineNotify and ContactSync tweaks are disabled by default and can be enabled from inside Watusi Settings.```</sub>

-2. (Option 2) [Optional] You can get a paid subscription from a signing store where you can download the latest Watusi directly from your device and have it available for 1 year instead of 7 days.
-I recommend using [builds.io][builds-io-watusi] since they always have the latest IPA from here.
-Builds.io links: [Watusi][builds-io-watusi] - [Watusi Duplicate][builds-io-watusi-duplicate] - [Watusi WhatsApp Business][builds-io-watusi-business].
+* (Option 2) You can get a paid subscription from a signing store where you can download the latest Watusi directly from your device and have it available for 1 year instead of 7 days.
+I recommend using [builds.io][builds-io-watusi] since they always have the latest IPA from this page.
+Links: [Watusi][builds-io-watusi] - [Watusi Duplicate][builds-io-watusi-duplicate] - [Watusi WhatsApp Business][builds-io-watusi-business].

+* If you are on <b>iOS 14 - 15.1.1</b> (All devices) or <b>iOS 14 - 15.5 b4</b> (iPhone X and older), you should [Sideload with TrollStore](#sideloading-with-trollstore) to receive push notifications.

 ## Sideloading Guides